 INA pressed a numb palm to the personal effects panel beneath her cryopreservation unit to push it open.
 Her duffle bag filled the narrow space inside.
 She tugged it free, ducking her head and shoulder under the strap, slinging the thing across her back.
 It hardly weighed anything in low gravity.
 She stood slowly on unsteady legs, afraid a quick move might propel her into the ceiling.
 The aisles of cryopreservation units were shrouded in smoke, making it hard to tell if there were any open lids.
 She cycled her vision to include thermal so she could see through the smoke.
 A black-and-white overlay appeared on the left side of her vision, covering the hazy red glow of her normal sight.

 A thunderous boom lifted her off the ground and hurled her toward the near wall.
-For a split second, she imagined something big hitting the ship, throwing it off course, flinging the ship one direction while everything not nailed down, including her, stayed exactly where they were.
+For a split second, she imagined something big hitting the ship, throwing it off course, flinging it one direction while everything not nailed down, including her, stayed exactly where they were.
 The wall hit her hard.
 The weight of the blast pinned her there.

 Her body eased to the ground, the ship righting itself.
 For a second, she didn’t move.
 She expected another explosion or upheaval, another pummeling.
 Dazed, short of breath, she pushed herself onto elbows and knees.